eduumach/quiz-app/README.md

 </p>

 <p align="center">
-  QuizApp is a free and open-source quiz application that lets you play fully customized quizzes right in the browser.
+  Quiz Einstein is a free and open-source quiz application that lets you play fully customized quizzes right in the browser.
 </p>

 ![QuizApp](https://github.com/SafdarJamal/quiz-app/assets/48409548/22e9696d-bab4-4aa5-a028-4a4f9ce71777)